 While we’re at it, we probably should test Christmas cookie-flavoured foods as well, like these Gingerbread Buckwheat Waffles.
 I made these the other morning and they were devoured by my tiny housemates (and so he doesn’t get mad, one not-tiny housemate, OH) in approximately 5.5 mins.

 They weren’t involved in the no-calories-because-it’s-Christmas-cookie-flavoured test, but I’ll take the quick consumption and the ‘are there any more?’ questioning as a positive sign.
-These Gingerbread Buckwheat waffles are goooood.
+These Gluten free Gingerbread Buckwheat waffles are goooood.

 Gingerbread Buckwheat Waffles = Christmas